Technology-Notes/kiemlicz-util-wiki/Kubernetes-Controllers.md

 # StatefulSet

 1. No POD location guarantees by default
-2. Started one by one (previous one must be 'READY')
+2. By default started one by one (previous one must be 'READY').
+It is possible to start all at once
 3. PODs have stable network identifier
-4. Updated in order (hi -> low)
+4. Updated in order (hi -> low), regardless of `podManagementPolicy` setting

 # DaemonSet